-Amerinet Choice Propofol, Diprivan, Diprivan Novaplus, Fresenius Propoven, PremierPro RX Diprivan, Propofol NovaplusThere may be other brand names for this medicine.
+Anesthesia S/I-60, Diprivan, Diprivan Novaplus, PremierPro RX Diprivan, Propofol NovaplusThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:

-You should not receive this medicine if you have had an allergic reaction to propofol, eggs, egg products, soybeans, or soy products.
+This medicine is not right for everyone.
+You should not receive it if you had an allergic reaction to propofol, eggs, egg products, soybeans, or soy products.

 How to Use This Medicine: